 Segmenting the market allows the creator to charge the wealthy more, without giving up on the poorer audiences.
 More money for the creators, means more and better entertainment for all of us.
-Currently we are getting four to five hundred scripted, fiction, prime time series in the US.
+In 2022 we got just short of 600 scripted, fiction, prime time series in the US.

 A full time worker is likely to spend about half as much time watching or listening to ads as they do working.
 But only half of the population is being paid to work.
 Children and the elderly are usually not employed.
 (Those lazy infants.)
 This means that for the whole population advertising takes up about as much time as paid work.